kapstan/bolognese/README.md

 * 3 oz Tomato Paste (or 1 small can, add another if you like it more tomatoey)
 * 1 Bay Leaf
 * Pinch of grated Nutmeg
-* 2-3 cups Low-Sodiuim Chicken Broth
+* 2-3 cups Low-Sodium Chicken Broth
 * 1 cup Whole Milk
 * About 1lb of Tagliatelle, Papardelle, or Rotini
 * 2-3oz of grated Parmesano Reggiano